vueComponent/ant-design-vue/README.md

 ## Donation

-vue-antd-ui is an open source independent project.
+ant-design-vue is an open source independent project.
 In order to achieve better and sustainable development of the project, we hope to get your support.
 You can support us in any of the following ways:

 - [Patreon](https://www.patreon.com/tangjinzhou)
 - [opencollective](https://opencollective.com/ant-design-278)